bbudke/BB_Lab_Protocols/D-Loop.md

 Adapted from protocol by Yuen-Ling Chan (University of Chicago)
 ___
 ## Overview
 The D-loop assay detects homologous strand invasion catalyzed by recombinase proteins such as RecA and RAD51.
-A labeled oligonucleotide (e.g. a 90-mer with a 5' Cy5 or <sup>32</sup>P label)
+A labeled oligonucleotide (e.g. a 90-mer with a 5' Cy5 or <sup>32</sup>P label) is first incubated with recombinase protein to allow formation of nucleoprotein filaments and then a negatively-supercoiled dsDNA plasmid with homology to the oligonucleotide is added.
+Strand invasion is detected as a slower-migrating band on an agarose gel corresponding to the labeled oligonucleotide complexed with the plasmid.

 ## Gel Preparation
 - Make gels and buffers the day of use.